ryantd42/NY-Legislative-Git/2023/A7673A-2023/bill.md

  PROGRAM CONTRACTS, FOR WHICH SUCH BUSINESSES ARE OTHERWISE QUALIFIED.
-  D. IF THE TOTAL NUMBER OF QUALIFIED MENTEE BUSINESSES THAT RESPOND  TO A  COMPETITION  AND ARE CONSIDERED CAPABLE OF MEETING THE SPECIFICATIONS AND TERMS OF THE INVITATION TO COMPETE IS  LESS  THAN  TWO,  OR  IF  THE MENTORING  PROGRAM  AGENCY  DETERMINES THAT ACCEPTANCE OF THE BEST OFFER WILL RESULT IN THE PAYMENT OF AN UNREASONABLE PRICE,  THE  AGENCY  SHALL REJECT  ALL  OFFERS  AND  WITHDRAW  THE DESIGNATION OF THE CONTRACT AS A
+  D. IF THE TOTAL NUMBER OF QUALIFIED MENTEE BUSINESSES THAT RESPOND  TO A  COMPETITION  AND ARE CONSIDERED CAPABLE OF MEETING THE SPECIFICATIONS AND TERMS OF THE INVITATION TO COMPETE IS LESS THAN  THREE,  OR  IF  THE MENTORING  PROGRAM  AGENCY  DETERMINES THAT ACCEPTANCE OF THE BEST OFFER WILL RESULT IN THE PAYMENT OF AN UNREASONABLE PRICE,  THE  AGENCY  SHALL
- A. 7673  3
+ A. 7673--A  3

- MENTORING PROGRAM CONTRACT.
+ REJECT  ALL  OFFERS  AND  WITHDRAW  THE DESIGNATION OF THE CONTRACT AS A MENTORING PROGRAM CONTRACT.
 IF THE AGENCY WITHDRAWS THE  DESIGNATION  OF SUCH CONTRACT AS A MENTORING PROGRAM CONTRACT, THE MENTEE BUSINESSES, IF ANY, THAT MADE OFFERS SHALL BE NOTIFIED.
-  4. A  MENTOR  SHALL  PROVIDE  CONSTRUCTION  MANAGEMENT  SERVICES TO A MENTORING PROGRAM AGENCY IN RELATION TO A MENTORING PROGRAM CONTRACT AND SERVICES AND ASSISTANCE TO A  MENTEE  BUSINESS,  AS  DESIGNATED  BY  THE MENTORING PROGRAM AGENCY, INCLUDING BUT NOT LIMITED TO THE FOLLOWING:
+  E.  A  MENTOR  SHALL  PROVIDE  CONSTRUCTION  MANAGEMENT  SERVICES TO A MENTORING PROGRAM AGENCY IN RELATION TO A MENTORING PROGRAM CONTRACT AND SERVICES AND ASSISTANCE TO A  MENTEE  BUSINESS,  AS  DESIGNATED  BY  THE MENTORING PROGRAM AGENCY, INCLUDING BUT NOT LIMITED TO THE FOLLOWING: